 BGS' scientists address a wide range of applied environmental questions related to sustainability of water resources, and the role of groundwater in the context of biodiversity, environmental hazards, and environmental change.
-Our work falls into ten broad research areas:
+Our work falls into eleven broad research areas:

 Water resources and groundwater

 Regional and national studies and assessments of the status of groundwater resources, and quality with a focus on data synthesis and analysis, and on numerical modelling.

 Natural baseline chemistry of groundwater, diffuse agricultural pollution - particularly by nitrate and pesticides, point source pollution and contamination, in particular organic contaminants such as non-aqueous phase liquids.

 Catchment- and site-based research into groundwater - surface water interaction, groundwater-fed wetlands, and nutrient cycling.